Matthews family: History

 The family patriarch, H. L. Matthews, was born in Jeffersonville, Ohio, in 1889.
 After serving in World War I, he held tenures as a boxing, baseball, and track coach for The Citadel, The Military College of South Carolina from 1926 to 1953.

 H. L. Matthews' son, Clay Matthews Sr., began the family's legacy in football.
-After playing football in college for the Georgia Tech Yellow Jackets, he was drafted in the 1949 NFL Draft by the Los Angeles Rams, but never played for the team.
-He instead joined the San Francisco 49ers in 1950 and played offensive tackle, defensive tackle, and defensive end.
+After playing football in college for the Georgia Tech Yellow Jackets, he was drafted in the 1949 NFL draft by the Los Angeles Rams, but never played for the team.
+Matthews Sr. instead joined the San Francisco 49ers in 1950 and played offensive tackle, defensive tackle, and defensive end.
 His career was interrupted by the Korean War, in which he served as a paratrooper.
 He rejoined the 49ers in 1953 and played for three more seasons before retiring.
 Matthews Sr. died on March 24, 2017, aged 88.

 Two of Matthews Sr.'s sons played in the NFL: Clay Matthews Jr. and Bruce Matthews.
 Each played college football for the USC Trojans, and they were both selected in the first round of their respective drafts; Clay Jr. in 1978 and Bruce in 1983.
 Clay Jr. was a linebacker for the Cleveland Browns from 1978 to 1993 and Atlanta Falcons from 1994 to 1996.
 With the Browns, he played in four Pro Bowls and in 1984 was a first-team All-Pro selection.
-Bruce, a highly versatile offensive lineman, played guard, tackle, center, and snapper, for the Houston / Tennessee Oilers / Titans franchise from 1983 to 2001.
+Bruce, a highly versatile offensive lineman, played guard, tackle, center, and long snapper, for the Houston / Tennessee Oilers / Titans from 1983 to 2001.
 He was invited to a record-tying 14 Pro Bowls and was a nine-time first-team All-Pro selection.
 Bruce was inducted into the Pro Football Hall of Fame in 2007.
 Clay Jr. and Bruce are the only brothers to play on the same Pro Bowl team, doing so for the American Football Conference in both 1988 and 1989.